 “We believe that these findings are particularly timely in light of contemporary conversations surrounding gendered labor practices and inequality,” Haas said.

 In 2018, during archaeological excavations at the Wilamaya Patjxa site in Peru, researchers found an early burial site.
 It contained a hunting toolkit with projectile points and animal-processing tools.
-The objects that accompany people in death tend to be those that accompanied them in life, researchers said.
 And an analysis of the bones determined that the hunter was likely female.
 A subsequent dental protein analysis confirmed this.

 Revealing a broader pattern